daronphang/coding_resources/interview/questions.md

 ## About Myself

-- Previously graduated from chemical engineering at NTU but decided to expose myself to Semiconductor industry that is more tech-focused.
+- Previously graduated from chemical engineering at NTU but decided to expose myself to Semiconductor industry as it is more tech-focused.
-- 3 years working as a process engineer in Diffusion and rotated between different processes.
+- 3 years forward, have been working as a process engineer in Diffusion and rotated between different processes.
-- Drove cost, yield and capacity improvement projects by brainstorming ideas with vendors and equipment owners, performing SWR experiments, and analyzing the results through statistical plots and wafer profiling.
+- Main job scope is to drive cost, yield and capacity improvement projects while troubleshooting adhoc manufacturing issues.
+- Ideas are brainstormed together with vendors and equipment owners, performing SWR experiments, and analyzing the results through statistical plots and wafer profiling.
 - ISSG reclaim wafers qualification, 27 nit dep coating recipe optimization and detection.
 - Started my coding journey as the RPA rep handling adhoc requests for my module that involved heavy-manual and repetitive touches.
 - Developed strong interest and pursued more in-depth knowledge about programming learning different languages, fundamentals, design patterns, architecture styles, and networking.